Give your visitors the best experience possible by ensuring that your site loads quickly and reliably.

 While the numbers in Jetpack Boost give you some guidance, you can get more information using Google’s PageSpeed Insights tool.
 This is the same tool used by Jetpack Boost to measure your site, but by running it directly on your site, you get more insight into why your site has been given a specific score.
 Additionally, Google provides recommendations for how to address the issues it encounters.

-The following are some common steps that you can take to improve your site’s speed.
-Depending on the site’s goal, not all recommendations suit all situations.
+Depending on the site’s goal, some recommendations may suit certain situations better.
 As you work through the recommendations, you can test periodically to see if the site speed improves.

 Additionally, as you update your site and add plugins and content, you may find that your site speed changes.
 Over time, strategies that worked in the past may not have the same effect they once did.
 We recommend testing your site’s speed regularly and making adjustments as needed.